garylirocks/quickrefs/azure-networking.markdown

   - propagate to any route tables
 - Custom route tables can have labels, which are used to group route tables, a vNet connection can propagate to labels, as well as individual route tables

+#### Route maps

+Function:

+- Route aggregation, eg. summarize `172.16.0.0/24` and `172.16.1.0/24` to one route `172.16.0.0/16`
+- Route filtering, drop some routes
+- Modify BGP attributes such as AS-PATH and Communities

+Structure:
+- A Route-map is an ordered sequence of one or more rules
+- A rule comprises of three parts: match conditions, actions, connections applied to

+Apply to:
+- Any branch or VNet connections
+- Inbound, outbound or both directions

 #### Routing Intent

 - Can be enabled in either of the following places: